 Take, for example, the impact of changing rainfall patterns and shrinking glaciers on water supply.
 Fresh water is essential for human life; for drinking, sanitation and irrigation.
 Any interruption to predictable patterns of water supply will have immediate and dire consequences for the populations affected.

-Around 500 million people have some measure of dependence on tropical coral reef systems for their livelihoods and food security.
-But ocean acidification, warmer seas and other human-induced stresses are putting these systems at grave risk.
+Approximately 500 million people have some measure of dependence on tropical coral reef systems for their livelihoods and food security.
+However, ocean acidification, significantly warmer waters and other human-induced stresses are currently putting these systems at grave risk.

 More generally, rising sea levels will affect the large number of people around the world living in low-lying areas and coastal regions.
 These highly fertile areas will be lost and their populations forced to migrate.
 Overall, environmental refugees could reach 200 million by 2050 due to climate change related drought, flooding and salination.